Oliver Berger | Fri, 29 Mar 2019

-Since its founding in 2008, PennyMac has sought to restore Americans’ trust in homeownership by improving the quality and consistency of the mortgage lending experience.
-As a major loan servicer, the company also supports more than 1,000,000 PennyMac home loan customers.
+Since its founding in 2008, PennyMac has sought to restore Americans’ trust in home ownership by improving the quality and consistency of the mortgage lending experience.
+As a major loan provider, the company also supports more than 1,000,000 PennyMac home loan customers.

 PennyMac is close to being a born-in-the cloud online mortgage company.
-Founded close on the heels of AWS’s initial cloud offerings, they have grown to be an organisation of some 3K employees and ~350 developers building their online mortgage web applications.
+Founded close on the heels of AWS’s initial cloud offerings, they have grown to be an organization of some ~3000 employees and ~350 developers building their online mortgage web applications.

-GorillaStack has worked with many organisations like PennyMac where the early focus is on growth and product development because this is what drives their business.
-Resource management and cloud cost optimisation, particularly for non-production resources are typically addressed later.
+GorillaStack has worked with many organizations like PennyMac where the early focus is on growth and product development because this is what drives their business.
+Resource management and cloud cost optimization, particularly for non-production resources are typically addressed later.
 Earlier this year, the PennyMac team took on the challenge of reigning in non-production resource sprawl.

 They identified aged and abandoned resources like detached volumes and aged snapshots that could be culled.
 They also identified workloads that were not in use out of office hours and sought a way to automate their shutdown.